bloodraven66/minimalist/_posts/2021-06-12-Speech-Synthesis.md

 The research direction has changed over the years and is currently adopting the widely used transformer architectures.
 It is natural that the machine learning research communitiy in general is shifiting towards transformers.
 It has achieved tremendous success in Natural Language Processing (NLP) with development of large scale systems such as BERT, GPT.
 It offers a lot of advantages which is suited for sequence tasks such as synthesis.
 This however, is not a review on transformers, it's a topic for another day.
 For now, let's start with an architecture which came out in 2017 and still used for comparision, which isn't really the norm in current research involving deep learning .

-Tacotron:<br>
+<b>Tacotron:</b><br>
 The tacotron [1] simplified the steps involved in the speech synthesis task and in many ways, lowered the bar on expertise required towards building such systems.
 In many of the older works, it was necessary to design different blocks for linguistic features, acoustic models, duration model, complex signal processing based vocoders etc. A lot of domain knowledge was required in building the models.
 Tacotron enabled the neural network architecture to handle a lot of these components and making it end-to-end trainable. <br>
 ![taco]({{ '/assets/images/taco.png' | relative_url }})
 <br>
-The encoder consists of a charecter embedding followed by Encoder Pre-Net.
+The encoder consists of a charecter embedding followed by few dense layers referred to as encoder pre-net.
 The output is passed through a CBGH module.
 CBGH consits of 1D convolution layers followed by a GRU.
 This is passed to a autoregressive decoder with tanh attention.
+This attention mechanism is responsible for alignment between the input and output sequence.
 GRU with vertical connections are used, where the input to each time step is the attention context vector, previous time step output and hidden units.
-These outputs are then passed to another CBGH module.
-The Mel Spectogram is choosen as a target.
+These outputs are then passed to another CBGH module., The Mel Spectogram is choosen as a target.
+The authors modified the autoregressive framework such that <i>r</i> non-overlapping frames can be predicted instead of 1 a time.
+A lot of benifits were observed with it towards faster, stable training with lesser parametrs.
 The audio is reconstructed using Griffin Lim reconstruction algorithm.<br>

 Tacotron has become a standard architecture which researchers look at improving on.
 It has a lot of contributions to it.
 It provides a way to perform unsupervised duration modelling with attention.
 It's choice of Mel spectogram as target is now commonly used in all synthesis research.
 Even many of the parameters used in it's implementation is used as the standard and applied on other works without any modifications.